September 10

 Final Thoughts on Cookware for Electric Stoves

-Avoid thin cookware because it can warp and won't heat evenly, and avoid nonstick cookware because it can contain potential toxins.
+Avoid thin cookware because it can warp and won't heat evenly, and avoid nonstick cookware because it can contain potential toxins (though both will work on an electric range).

 If you have a glass top stove and are worried about scratching it, avoid cast iron--but if you're careful, it should be fine.